jennnital/UE-CL1-API/README.md

 - `2 INTERRUPT` — clean stop on the listed channels.
 - `4 RECORD` — start/stop CL1-side HDF5 recording (`flags` bit0 = start).

-See `PLUGINNOTES.md` for the §6 mapping and the v2/v3 rationale.

 ## Assembloid API (C++ & Blueprint)
 ### C++